Temple Zion

 Wahl OrganbuildersTemple Zion

-Ronald and Christoph Wahl formed Wahl Organbuilders, LLC on May 28, 1999 on the occasion of purchasing the historic Temple Zion in downtown Appleton.
+Ronald and Christoph Wahl formed Wahl Organbuilders, LLC in May 1999 on the occasion of purchasing the historic Temple Zion in downtown Appleton.

 The building was completed in 1884 for the Temple Zion of Jerusalem congregation with funds donated by members of the general Appleton community.
 The congregation was comprised of many immigrant settlers who quickly became pillars of the young Appleton community.
 The original president of the congregation was David Hammel, a livery stable owner who was also a mayor of Appleton.
 The building remained a synagogue until 1932, when it was purchased by the First Assembly of God.

 By 1999, the building was empty and had serious visual and structural problems that could have lead to condemnation by the city.
-Wahl Organbuilders is restoring the exterior of the building to its original appearance.
-Work continues with a phased program of restoration.
-All four sides of the building proper have been restored to original colors.
-Work remains on the smaller schoolhouse building east of Temple Zion.
+Wahl Organbuilders restored the exterior of the building to its original appearance with a phased program of restoration.
+All four sides of the building proper as well as the smaller 'schoolhouse' building east of Temple Zion have been restored to original colors as documented by recovered paint samples.

 Temple Zion is a key part of the city's history through two Appleton natives who went on to national prominence: Harry Houdini and Edna Ferber.
 Houdini's father was the rabbi at the time of the building's construction.
 Harry was seven when the family left for Milwaukee and he for fame as a magician and escape artist.
 Edna Ferber was the first female reporter for the Appleton Crescent in the early decades of the 20th century.
 Interestingly, the 19-year-old Ferber interviewed the then famous Houdini on July 23, 1904 for the Crescent when he returned to Appleton for a visit.
 Ferber later moved to New York City and is known for her books, perhaps the most famous being Showboat that was made into the musical by Jerome Kern and Oscar Hammerstein II.